Everything you need to know about phygital commerce

 • Adequate employee training is also crucial.
 Staff must be able to guide customers in using phygital tools and understand how these technologies enhance the shopping experience.

-• Investment in advanced technologies, such as AR displays or smart mirrors, are critical for phygital to take off.
+• Investment in advanced technologies, such as AR displays or smart mirrors, is critical for phygital to take off.
 Due to the sizeable financial investment, consider the ROI associated with these technologies.
 A recommendation is to first try out such immersive experiences in a few stores, measuring customer uptake and conversion rate.

 • Implement strong cybersecurity measures to protect the data collected from both digital and physical interactions, safeguarding customer privacy and trust.